emmanuelq2/Principles-of-Machine-Learning/Clustering-and-Recommenders/README.md

 **Clustering Models** contains a short practical introduction to building and evaluating clustering models.

+**Recommender Systems** contains an overview of recommender systems and matrix factorization.

+**Recommender Models** contains a short practical introduction to building and evaluating clustering models.

 ## Labs

 **Lab 6 - Unsupervised Learning** : In this lab, you will use Azure Machine Learning to build unsupervised learning models.